allefts/allefts/README.md

 - ⛓️ SSH into VPS

-- 🌐 Used Terraform once (Basically DevOps)
+- 🌐 Used Terraform once

 - 📖 Read the React Documentation

-- 💻 Wrote the 404 fallback endpoint (Basically Fullstack 2.0)
+- 💻 Wrote a 404 fallback endpoint

 - 🍚 Checked `if err != nil`

 - 🚙 Did timing belt, water pump on a 1998 CRV

-*All this with no coffee (☕ Coffee drinkers punching the air right now)*